 Evaluators may use one of the two above-referenced calculation methods to develop a Program Components Score to use as an input to the algorithm for calculation of program-level free ridership.
 Evaluators must document in EM&V reporting why the selected option was chosen.
 Evaluators should also test the other approach and report on the effect of their choice on the results.

+Evaluation reports should list all factors considered program and non-program factors.
 Evaluators must document why factors were treated as program factors or non-program factors.

 Program Influence Score

-Evaluators will administer a survey question that asks respondents to quantify the importance of the program on the decision to implement energy efficiency measures relative to the importance or impact of other non-program factors.
+Evaluators will administer a survey question that asks respondents to quantify the importance of the program on the decision to implement energy efficiency measures relative to the importance or impact of other, non-program factors.
 Respondents will be asked to allocate a total of 100 points to the program and to non-program factors.
 The points allocated to the program by the participants are the Program Points.
-Evaluators will calculate the Program Influence Score as 1-Program Points/100.
+Evaluators will calculate the Program Influence Score as 1 - (Program Points/100).
 The resulting scores represent free ridership scores that can range from 0 (no free ridership) to 1 (full free rider).

 No-Program Score

-Evaluators will administer a counterfactual survey question to obtain respondent ratings on a 0 to 10-point numeric scale of the likelihood of the respondent to implement specified energy efficiency measures in the absence of the program.
+Evaluators will administer a counterfactual survey question to obtain respondent ratings on a 0 to 10-point numeric scale (where 0 means “not at all likely” and 10 means “extremely likely”) of the likelihood of the respondent to implement the exact same energy efficiency measures in the absence of the program.
 Evaluators will calculate the No-Program Score as the numeric score of the likelihood of the respondent to implement specified energy efficiency measures in the absence of the program divided by 10.
 The resulting scores represent free ridership values that can range from 0 (no free ridership) to 1 (full free rider).

 Timing and Deferred Free Ridership